csswizardry/csswizardry.github.com/_posts/2014-08-05-advice-to-budding-front-end-developers.md

 that a lot of it has just been changing things up as opportunities presented themselves (you just have to make sure you take them).

-I’ve never once set my sights on and end goal, I’ve always just set my sights on the next thing, and it’s important to always have a <i>next thing</i>…
+I’ve never once set my sights on an end goal, I’ve always just set my sights on the next thing, and it’s important to always have a <i>next thing</i>…

 #### The next thing